 Here is the podcast:

-I share my 3 sections of the funnel to create and how they impact one another and the full conversion process.
+If you want to master Facebook marketing for real estate, you must learn the customer funnel.
+In this post, I share the 3 sections of the funnel and how they impact one another and the full conversion process.

 Here are the full show notes: